-7.0 GROUP LOCKOUT/TAGOUT
+VII.
+GROUP LOCKOUT/TAGOUT

-When multiple LO/TO points are involved in de-energizing a process/piece of equipment the following process will be used on campus to ensure security of the LO/TO process while working on equipment:
+When multiple LO/TO points are involved in de-energizing a process/piece of equipment the following process will be used on campus to ensure security of the LO/TO process while working on equipment: It is prohibited for one person or supervisor to perform LO/TO for another person or group of persons.

-- 1. Authorized employee/s will place all the required departmental/machine GREEN locks / tags on each valve/disconnect/breaker/switch, etc. on the equipment being repaired or serviced.
+1. Authorized employee(s) will place all the required departmental/machine GREEN locks / tags on each valve/disconnect/breaker/switch, etc. on the equipment being repaired or serviced.
 Locks and tags will be placed on the equipment by following a written procedure developed for the particular piece of equipment.
-The Authorized employees will verify that all LO/TO points are "OFF" (disconnects / breakers / switches), "CLOSED" (valves) or otherwise shown to be in the de-energized position (See Appendix C for a Multiple Energy Source LO/TO example).
-Authorized employees are to record the lock number/lockout location on the departmental lock checkout sheet (See Appendix D for LO/TO Numbering Log). - 2.
-All departmental/machine GREEN lock keys are then placed into a lock box by the authorized employee/s. - 3.
+The Authorized employees will verify that all LO/TO points are "OFF" (disconnects / breakers / switches), "CLOSED" (valves) or otherwise shown to be in the deenergized position (See Appendix C for a Multiple Energy Source LO/TO example).
+Authorized employees are to record the lock number/lockout location on the departmental lock checkout sheet (See Appendix D for LO/TO Numbering Log).

+- 2. All departmental/machine GREEN lock keys are then placed into a lock box by the authorized employee(s). - 3.
 All technicians performing maintenance/service on the piece of equipment will then place their RED personal lock and tag on the lock box containing the departmental lock keys and keep their personal lock key in their possession.
 If contractor/s are involved in work on the process/equipment with UNC Charlotte personnel, the contractor representative/s are required to place a personal lock and tag on the lock box.
-The contractor's lock/s do not have to be red in color but they must comply with the lock requirements of OSHA 1910.147 LO/TO standard. - 4.
-If maintenance/service of the equipment will occur on different shifts and with different technicians, the technicians on the leaving shift will meet with the technicians on the incoming shift to change out their personal RED locks.
+The contractor's lock/s do not have to be red in color, but they must comply with the lock requirements of OSHA 1910.147 LO/TO standard. - 4.
+If maintenance/service of the equipment occurs on different shifts and with different technicians, the technicians on the leaving shift will meet with the technicians on the incoming shift to change out their personal RED locks.
 Authorized Employee/s will be designated for the new shift and will be responsible for the locks, tags and keys that are directly on the equipment. - 5.
-Once a technician has completed their work on the locked out piece of equipment, they will remove their RED lock and tag from the group lockout box. - 6.
+Once a technician has completed their work on the locked-out piece of equipment, they will remove their RED lock and tag from the group lockout box. - 6.
 Once all technicians have removed their personal locks and tags from the group lockout box, the authorized employee/s that placed the GREEN locks on the piece of equipment will be able to access the GREEN lock keys and can proceed to unlock the entire piece of equipment.
 Follow ALL requirements of the release LO/TO as outlined in Section 6.0. - 7.
 Per the specific LO/TO procedure follow all required start up sequences for the process/equipment.